MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 Nasal vowels contrast with oral vowels.
 The phonemes /ĩ/, /ã/, and /ũ/ are phonetically realized as \[ɪ̃\], \[ɐ̃\], and \[ʊ̃\], respectively.

 #### A.B.C.
-Diphthongs

-There are two phonetic diphthongs in Exwachil, which are both falling diphthongs: \[aɪ\] and \[o̞ɪ\].
-However, because they only occur in open syllables, and because the phonotactics allow only up to one consonant in the coda position, they are analyzed here as phonemically being sequences of a vowel plus coda /j/.
-In accordance with this analysis, they will be romanized as ⟨ay⟩ and ⟨oy⟩ and written in broad transcription as /aj/ and /oj/.

-#### A.B.C.
 Allophonic variation

 The distinction between open-mid /e/ and /o/ with their close-mid counterparts /ɛ/ and /ɔ/ is neutralized in unstressed syllables.
 They are realized as \[e̞\] and \[o̞\] by default, but their quality depends on a number of factors.
 They are commonly pronounced as \[e\] and \[o\] when they are near /i/, /e/, /o/, or /u/ or when they are in open syllables.
 Conversely, they are commonly pronounced as \[ɛ\] and \[ɔ\] when they are near  /ɛ/, /a/, /ɔ/, or nasal vowels, or when they are in closed syllables, especially those with velar consonants as codas.

+#### A.B.C.
+Diphthongs

+There are two phonetic diphthongs in Exwachil: \[aɪ\] and \[ɔɪ\] (\[o̞ɪ\] when unstressed).
+However, because they only occur in open syllables, and because the phonotactics allow only up to one consonant in the coda position, they are analyzed here as phonemically being sequences of a vowel plus coda /j/.
+In accordance with this analysis, they will be romanized as ⟨ay⟩ and ⟨oy⟩/⟨òy⟩ and written in broad transcription as /aj/ and /oj/ or /ɔj/.

 ### A.B.
 Word stress